tgc-bot/FourAcesContracts/Membership.md

         minimum of 5%.

-84. Clubs member will be given benefits in any future games that the Casino introduce – they may also be given exclusive inclusion into some games.
+84. Clubs member will be given benefits in any future games that the Casino introduce – they MAY also be given exclusive inclusion into some games.

-85. Members may request to join the VIP Club by asking Management, who will then decide with a majority vote on whether the member is given Membership.
+85. Members MAY request to join the VIP Club by asking Management, who will then decide with a majority vote on whether the member is given Membership.

-86. After joining the club, a one-time, up-front, payment of 200 chips must be given to the Casino.
+86. After joining the club, a one-time, up-front, payment of 200 chips MUST be given to the Casino.

 87. The ‘High Roller’ for each week is automatically permitted free membership of the VIP Club for the following week.